gequalspisquared/rud/README.md

 Vulkan, DirectX12, and DirectX11 by leveraging the [NVRHI](https://github.com/NVIDIA-RTX/NVRHI) hardware interface by NVidia.

+## Requirements
+There are a few things necessary to get RUD to properly build:
+- CMake >=3.14
+- A C++ compiler (clang was used during development, but any should work)

 ## Dependencies
 - [assimp](https://github.com/assimp/assimp):
 For importing a wide variety of 3D model formats